notional-labs/craft/networks/craft-v4/README.md

 echo -e "\n\n\nPlease download '$FILE_LOC' and upload to discord. (or 'cat $FILE_LOC', copy paste send -> discord)" echo -e "     (also remember to backup ~/.craftd/node_key.json && ~/.craftd/priv_validator_key.json)\n" echo -e "     Your peer: `echo $(craftd tendermint show-node-id)@$(curl -s ifconfig.me):26656`"
+# DO NOT SUBMIT A PR FOR THIS, POST IN THE DISCORD `gentx-submit` CHANNEL THANK YOU!
 ```

 ## Peers, Seeds, Genesis & Service File (Post GenTX)